readthedocs/readthedocs.org/docs/development/design/organizations.rst

 Changes that aren't needed immediately after the migration, but that should be done:

-Edit the current querysets, modify/add UI elements, and add new endpoints to the API (v3 only).
+Add new endpoints to the API (v3 only).